aloyetunde/HackBio_Coding_Internship/STAGE_2/readme.md

 • Is there a statistical difference in the time it takes the knock out strains to reach their maximum carrying capacity compared to the knock in strains.
 What do you see?
 Explain your observations as comments in your code.

-#### ✅Task Implementation
+##### ✅Task Implementation

 ### 📌 Task Code 2.3: Botany and Plant Science

 [Dataset](https://raw.githubusercontent.com/HackBio-Internship/2025_project_collection/refs/heads/main/Python/Dataset/Pesticide_treatment_data.txt)
 Some scientists are trying to engineer mutants for a crop to become resistant to a pesticide.
 They compared the metabolic response of the engineered mutants to the metabolic response of the wild type plants.
 Then took readings after 8 and 24 hours

 Questions:

-• Calculate the difference in metabolic response (ΔM) between the DMSO treatment from the 24 hours treatment for the wild type and mutants
+• Calculate the difference in metabolic response (ΔM) between the DMSO treatment from the 24 hours treatment for the wild type and mutants.

-• Generate a scatter plot showing the difference for ΔM for WT and Mutants📊
+• Generate a scatter plot showing the difference for ΔM for WT and Mutants📊.

 • Fit a line that satifies a y-intercept of 0 and a slope of 1.

-• Using a residual cut off of your choice (calculated a the difference between the fitted line and each point) calculate the residual of each point on the scatter plot
+• Using a residual cut off of your choice (calculated a the difference between the fitted line and each point) calculate the residual of each point on the scatter plot.

 • Color metabolites that fall within +/- n of your residual grey.
-For example, if you have a cut-off of 0.3, color residual values that are within -0.3 and +0.3 grey
+For example, if you have a cut-off of 0.3, color residual values that are within -0.3 and +0.3 grey.

 • Color metabolites that fall outside this range salmon.
 What are these metabolites.
 How do you explain the trends you see on either direction of the plot?

 • Pick any 6 metabolites that fall outside this range and generate a line plot that spans from their 0h treatment to their 8h and 24hr.

-### ✅Task Implementation
+##### ✅Task Implementation
 - The code analyzes metabolic changes in wild-type (WT) and mutant plants exposed to a pesticide by calculating the difference in metabolic response (AM) between pesticide treatment and the DMSO control after 24 hours.
 It generates a scatter plot comparing AM_WT vs. AM_Mutant, highlighting metabolites that behave differently in mutants (outliers) using color coding (grey = similar response, salmon = significantly different response).
 - Finally, it selects six key metabolites with the most significant differences and plots their time-series trends (Oh → 8h → 24h) to visualize how pesticide resistance alters metabolism over time.
 - These visual outputs help identify potential biomarkers and metabolic pathways involved in pesticide resistance